AcademySoftwareFoundation/openexr/IlmBase/README.md

            -G "Visual Studio 10 Win64" ^
            ..\openexr

-5. Navigate to OpenEXR folder in Windows Explorer, open OpenEXR.sln and build the solution.
-When it build successfully, right click INSTALL project and build.
+5. Navigate to ``OpenEXR`` folder in Windows Explorer, open ``OpenEXR.sln`` and build the solution.
+When it builds successfully, right click ``INSTALL project`` and build.
 It will install the output to the path you set up at the previous step.

 #### Building on **macOS**